Family Safety is free technology from Microsoft that helps parents keep their kids safe when they use the PC.

 Kids get to:

-Know that they're safer from content that would get them into trouble.
+Know that they’re safer from content that would get them in trouble.

 Parents get to:

-See websites their kids visit, as well as apps they use.
+See websites their kids visit, and apps they use.

 Limit their kids’ time on the PC.